 What is Low Dose Naltrexone?

-Naltrexone at a low dose can be used in patients who have become dependent on an opioid medicine and cannot stop taking it.
+Naltrexone at a low dose can be used in patients who have become dependent on opioid medicine and cannot stop taking it.
 It helps with preventing relapse and lessening the “need” or craving to use.
 It can also be used to treat alcoholism by reducing the urge you have to drink.
 It can help you to stop drinking altogether or allow you to drink less.

 Is Naltrexone for pain?
 This drug is believed to be effective in treating chronic fatigue syndrome, chronic pain, fibromyalgia, multiple sclerosis, autoimmune or inflammatory diseases, and Crohn’s disease.